miniOrangeDev/miniOrange-PHP-oauth-authentication-example-app/README.md

 # Open Starter App in Browser
 Open a web browser and enter the URL to access your application:

-For your local environment go to http://localhost/{your-folder-name}/to access the starter application
+For your local environment go to http://localhost/{your-folder-name}/ to access the starter application

 # Start and Test Authorization